 Our genotype is the genetic makeup of our cells.
 It is essentially a blueprint for our cells that was handed down to us in our DNA from our parents.
 It determines lots of physical characteristics such as hair colour and skin type.

 These are the chemical messengers that our glands and organs send to our brain.
 Hormones are essential for a number of bodily functions, such as building new muscles and digesting food.
 As we get older, the amount of hormones our body produces changes, and so do the messages they send.

 Changes in the levels of hormones can have a significant impact on cells and our skin.
 For example it can trigger acne during puberty, hyperpigmentation during pregnancy and dry skin during the menopause.

-There isn't much we can do to change our genes and environment.
-The good news is that there are a lot of changes we can make to improve our choices and environment.
+There isn't much we can do to change our genes, and changing our hormones isn't always easy and takes time.
+The good news is that there are a lot of changes we can make to improve our lifestyle choices and environment.

 The way we chose to live our lives can greatly impact the quality and behaviour of our cells.
 Key lifestyle factors such as how much sleep and exercise we get and the amount of stress we endure, can make a big difference to how our cells behave.

 You can learn more about the impact of sleep, exercise and stress in our chapter on wellness and lifestyle.

 Our skin is built from the inside out and is dependent on being supplied the required nutrition in order to be able to produce healthy skin on a daily basis.